loyjoy/academy/experiences/functions/functions.md

    Returns 'true' if the current user uses a mobile device and 'false' if not.

   ### IsoLocalDate
-   Returns the local date like 'YYYY-MM-dd'.
+   Returns the localized date in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601]) Format.

   ### IsoLocalDateTime
-   Returns the local date like 'YYYY-MM-ddThh:mm.fffffffff'.
+   Returns the localized datetime in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601]) Format.

   ### LocalDateDayOfMonth
-   Returns the local date like 'dd'.
+   Returns the localized day of month e.g. 'dd'.

   ### LocalDateDayOfWeek
-   Returns the local date day of the week as number like 'E' eg. '3'.
+   Returns the localized day of the week as number.

   ### LocalDateDayOfYear
-   Returns the local date like 'DD' (Day of Year).
+   Returns the localized day of the year.

   ### LocalDateYear
-   Returns the local date like 'YYYY'.
+   Returns the localized year e.g. '2023'.

   ### Newsletter double-opt-in
-   Returns 'true', if the current user has done the double-opt-in in the newsletter module opt-in and 'false' if not.
+   Returns 'true', if the current user has a double-opt-in in the newsletter module opt-in and 'false' if not.
    If you have different newsletters with different tags, use the tag as argument in this function.

   ### Newsletter double-opt-in URL
    Returns the link which is used as double-opt-in confirmation.

   ### Newsletter single-opt-in
-   Returns 'true', if the current user has done the single-opt-in in the newsletter opt-in module and 'false' if not.
+   Returns 'true', if the current user has a single-opt-in in the newsletter opt-in module and 'false' if not.
    If you have different newsletters with different tags, use the tag as argument in this function.

   ### Number of participations